So how is money different for queer people, really? Well, for a long time, making money was harder for us then it should have been.

 Harvey Milk and queer economic power

-The most notable example was San Francisco’s Castro District in the 1970s, where Harvey Milk turned a camera shop into the nerve center of a movement.
+The most notable example was San Francisco’s Castro district in the 1970s, where Harvey Milk turned a camera shop into the nerve center of a movement.

 Milk opened Castro Camera in 1972, and the shop quickly became more than a business.
 It was a gathering place, a campaign headquarters, and a symbol that queer people could own and operate businesses openly.